microsoft/vscode-docs/docs/python/tutorial-django.md

     from django.shortcuts import render
     ```

-1. Also in `views.py`, modify the `hello_there` function to use `django.shortcuts.render` method to load a template and apply the named values (the ). `render_template` assumes that the first argument is relative to the `templates` folder.
+1. Also in `views.py`, modify the `hello_there` function to use `django.shortcuts.render` method to load a template and to provide the template "context" (the set of variables for use within the template). `render_template` assumes that the first argument is relative to the `templates` folder.
 Typically, developers name the templates the same as the functions that use them, but matching names are not required because you always refer to the exact filename in your code.

     ```python
     def hello_there(request, name):